rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    <a target="_blank" href="https://www.youtube.com/watch?v=O7cc4eLAOMk">
    Water cooling</a>

+0. 2.5A micro-USB 5V DC power - two-prong plug in the US market.

+   You can re-use those provided with Android smartphones.

+   NOTE: Consumption of electrical voltage is measured in Amprage, which draws down voltage.

+   Even though US electricity is rated at 120V AC (60 Hz), the rating for the plug says 110V - 240V (50 - 60 Hz) so
+   a mechanical adapter can use used in other countries.

 0. Micro SD card (8+ GB, up to 32 GB), class 10.
    <strong>Several of them</strong>, for backup and as a base to build others.